 It may seem like paying off old debt on your credit report would help your credit score, but that’s not always what happens.
 If your credit report shows that the lender has charged off the debt, then restarting payments can reactivate the debt on your credit report, and that can lower your credit score.

 In that case, it’s best to allow the debt to fall off your credit report.
 That should happen within seven years of the original date of delinquency.
 It can take some time, but it’s the best course of action unless you can arrange for the lender to completely remove it from your credit report in exchange for payment in full or a settlement amount.

 Note that many consumers still choose to pay off old debt even if it has been charged off.
 Even if it lowers their credit score in the short term, showing a paid status can help with approvals for large loans.
 For instance, an old debt repaid looks better to a mortgage lender than old unpaid debt.
 Sometimes what looks best to a lender isn’t what works best for your credit score.

 7. Help Raise My Credit Score 101, Keep At It

 Credit repair is not something you do once in a while when your credit rating slips below 620 and your credit score will not remain steady.
-However, by following the proven strategies in this Free Ebook, 101 Credit Tips, to help raise my credit score, you will learn and develop the habits that will keep your credit score in excellent condition.
+Learn and develop the habits that will keep your credit score in excellent condition.